Getting pregnant - some tips

 Flipping that knowledge and using it to help you get pregnant is one of the perks.

-We endlessly hear stories about fertility problems, so it can be very reassuring to to know that all seems well.
+We hear endless stories about fertility problems, so it can be very reassuring to to know that all seems well.

 That said, the real test is getting pregnant.
-Here's some low-key tips for anyone who wants to get pregnant and avoid a trip to a fertility clinic.
+Here's some basic tips for anyone who wants to get pregnant and avoid a trip to a fertility clinic.

 Flipping that knowledge and using it to help you get pregnant is one of the perks.

-We endlessly hear stories about fertility problems, so it can be very reassuring to to know that all seems well.
+We hear endless stories about fertility problems, so it can be very reassuring to to know that all seems well.

 That said, the real test is getting pregnant.
-Here's some low-key tips for anyone who wants to get pregnant and avoid a trip to a fertility clinic.
+Here's some basic tips for anyone who wants to get pregnant and avoid a trip to a fertility clinic.

 The impact of your age on fertility is probably the first thing on your mind.
 We've all heard about women's fertility "falling off a cliff" when we reach 30 or 35.